-Totals are post hoc.
+^aTotals are post hoc.

-With the possible exception of receiver 131, AC on the dynamic targets failed to show any evidence of functioning.
-The difference between these two target conditions favors the static targets (t = 1.75, df = 198, $p \le 0.08$ 2-t).
+With the possible exception of Receiver 131, AC on the dynamic targets failed to show any evidence of functioning.
+The difference between these two target conditions favors the static targets (t(198) = 1.75, $p \le .08$, two-tailed).

-Hypothesis Formulation and Discussion - 1992
+Hypothesis Formulation and Discussion

-Static targets being better than dynamic ones is surprising-not only because it fails to support the ganzfeld result, but also because it suggests the opposite.
+That static targets are better than dynamic ones is surprising, not only because it fails to support the ganzfeld result, but also because it suggests the opposite.
 There are a number of possible contributing factors for this outcome.
 They include statistical artifacts, idiosyncrasies of our receivers compared to the ganzfeld participants, and procedural differences.
 Another possibility may be that, as in the ganzfeld, participants used a rank-order technique for judging even though only the first-place matches were used for the statistic.
-Since absolute measures of AC are better than relative measures in process-oriented research, and since the target-type inference was based on relative measures, perhaps this accounts for some of the result.
-A full discussion of these points may be found in Lantz, Luke, and May (1994).
+Because absolute measures of AC are better than relative measures in process-oriented research, and because the target-type inference was based on relative measures, perhaps this accounts for some of the result.
+A full discussion of these points may be found in Lantz et al. (1994).

-We propose a different explanation: a fundamental difference between the experiment's dynamic and static target pools are, in themselves, a source of noise.
+We propose a different explanation: A fundamental difference between the experiment's dynamic and static target pools is, in itself, a source of noise.

-The sources of noise in the forced-choice domain are reasonably understood (i.e., memory in conjunction with complete knowledge of the target pool elements).
+The sources of noise in the forced-choice domain are reasonably understood (i.e., memory in conjunction with complete knowledge of the target-pool elements).
 A new insight for us was another potential source of noise in the free-response domain.
 To understand this noise source, we must first assume that AC data are weak and difficult to recognize.
-Target pools which contain a large number of diverse cognitive elements, in conjunction with receivers who believe that this is the case, are a source of noise.
-Receivers will tend to report any imagined impressions, since those impressions might be part of the target.
-Since AC is assumed to be weak, most of the generated impressions are from the receiver's imagination rather than from the target.
-Furthermore, it follows that the noise will increase when these impressions are unable to be internally edited and must be reported.
+Target pools that contain a large number of diverse cognitive elements, in conjunction with receivers who believe that this is the case, are a source of noise.
+Receivers will tend to report any imagined impressions, for those impressions might be part of the target.
+Because AC is assumed to be weak, most of the generated impressions are from the receiver's imagination rather than from the target.
+Furthermore, it follows that the noise will increase when these impressions cannot be internally edited and must be reported.
 That is, noise is generated not so much from an active imagination, but imagination coupled with an agreement not to edit the internal experience.

-Editing our internal experience is something we all do in our daily communication: we rarely report to a friend that our mind momentarily wandered during an interesting discussion.
+Editing our internal experience is something we all do in our daily communication.
+We rarely report to a friend that our mind momentarily wandered during an interesting discussion.
 Humans appear to have an ability for multi-processing, but we use situational filters to communicate coherently.
 So, why would we deny this same ability to participants in AC experiments?
 In Figure 1, we represent schematically the contributions to the noise produced by memory and the noise produced by not editing imagination.